 – Dinner on main terrace of Ft.
 George

-– Late dinner and night party on the fortress
+– Night party on the fortress

 Another place you should definitely consider is the Lola bar, which isn’t a bar at all, but an amazing restaurant near the seafront.

 Komiža is a town well worth visiting at the other end of the island, even smaller and beautifully picturesque.
 Going there on a scooter is a must-have experience: you’ll remember the breeze in your hair and the sight of approaching Komiža from the hills above for a long time.

 – Vis at night

 If you’re after an experience for you and your guests, starting with a long sail among Croatia islands to all kinds of tasty and authentic experiences, island of Vis is a great pick of your Croatia wedding venue.
 See more Vis weddings here.

 As we venture further to the north, we reach one of the most popular Croatia wedding venues – the island of Hvar.
 It’s famous for being the sunniest island in the Adriatic, with mean yearly sunshine hours simply off the charts (more than 2.700!).